Updated May 10, 2023

-In this article, you will learn about MySQL cursor in stored procedures which controls a set of rows.
-A cursor is responsible to repeat a set of rows returned by a query of the SELECT statement where each row is processed separately.
-Thus, Cursor is a reserved SQL area from where information in a database can be retrieved.
-Stored procedures are the set of SQL statements that are kept in RDMS as a group with a name assigned for the aim of reuse and sharing functions by many programs.
+In this article, you will learn about MySQL cursor in stored procedures that control rows.
+Each row in the result set of a SELECT statement is processed separately by a cursor, which is responsible for iterating over the set of rows returned by the query.
+Thus, the cursor is a reserved SQL area from where information in a database can be retrieved.
+RDBMS stores a set of SQL statements as stored procedures with an assigned name for the purpose of reusing and sharing functions by multiple programs.

 Features of MySQL Cursor

 Below are the Features of MySQL Cursor:

 - Read-Only: Using the cursor, you cannot modify any data in the primary table.